areaDetector/aravisGigE/README.md

     * Many more
   * edl files
      * aravisCamera.edl: Base screen that gets included in a camera-specific screen
-     * <camera-name>.edl: Python generated camera-specific top-level screen
+     * `<camera-name>.edl`: Python generated camera-specific top-level screen
-     * <camera-name>-features.edl: Python generated camera-specific screen with camera features.
+     * `<camera-name>-features.edl`: Python generated camera-specific screen with camera features.
 Can be very large.
   * adl files
      * aravisCamera.adl: Base screen that works with any camera
-     * <camera-name>-features_[1,2,3..].adl: Python generated camera-specific screens with camera features.
+     * `<camera-name>-features_[1,2,3..].adl`: Python generated camera-specific screens with camera features.
        Multiple screens are generated so they are not too large.
-     * <camera-name>-features.adl  User-created screen that contains only the most important features.
+     * `<camera-name>-features.adl`  User-created screen that contains only the most important features.

 If you need to add a new camera, read the "Adding a new camera" section